djyuhn/CS5560-Project/Lab2/README.md

 ## Top 20 TF-IDF

 From the abstracts the Top 20 Term Frequency(TF) and Inverse Document Frequency(IDF) words were found.
-The top 20 TF-IDF for the abstracts as they are were found, the top 20 TF-IDF for the lemmatized words within the abstract were found, and the top 20 TF-IDF for the NGRAMS of the abstracts' words were found.
+The top 20 TF-IDF for the abstracts were found, the top 20 TF-IDF for the lemmatized words within the abstract were found, and the top 20 TF-IDF for the NGRAMS of the abstracts' words were found.

 ![wordsTop20TFIDF](../docs/Lab2/wordsTop20TFIDF/wordsTop20TFIDF.gif)